What’s Coming and What’s Here in Online Therapy

 Roy Huggins, LPC NCC, is a counselor in private practice who also directs Person-Centered Tech.
 Roy worked as a professional Web developer for 7 years before changing paths, and makes it his mission to grow clinicians’ understanding of the Internet and other electronic communications mediums for the future of our practices and our professions.

 Roy is an adjunct instructor at the Portland State University Counseling program where he teaches Ethics, and is a member of the Zur Institute advisory board.
-He has co-authored or authored 2 book chapters.
-He has worked as a subject matter expert on counseling-related technology and HIPAA for licensing boards and state and national professional organizations.
-He routinely consults with mental health colleagues on ethical and practical issues surrounding tech in clinical practice.
+He has acted as a subject matter expert on HIPAA, security and clinical use of technology for Counseling licensure boards and both state and national mental health professional organizations.
+He has co-authored or authored 2 book chapters, and he routinely consults with mental health colleagues on ethical and practical issues surrounding tech in clinical practice.
+He served for 5 years on the board of the Oregon Mental Health Counselors Association and then the Oregon Counseling Association as the Technology Committee Chair.

 Accuracy, Utility, and Risks Statement: The contents of this program are based primarily on the direct work experience of the main presenter, who has worked directly in numerous regulatory contexts and national professional organizational contexts.
 Some interpretation and analysis presented is made by the presenter, in consultation with knowledgeable colleagues and expert consultants.
 Statements about applications to technology are according to presenter’s understanding of the technology at the time of the program.
 The presenter may not know how to apply all principles discussed to every technology type or product.
 This program discusses strategies for complying with HIPAA and covered ethics codes, working with CMS’ Meaningful Use Program, and for improving security.
 It may not include information on all applicable state laws.
 Misapplication of the materials, or errors in the materials, could result in security problems, data breaches, or non-compliance with applicable laws or ethics codes.